-Set-up and delivery prices are a major thing that is usually not discussed on Pinterest, even when this plays a lot into the final pricing.
+Set-up and delivery prices are the major things that are usually not discussed on Pinterest, even when this plays a lot into the final pricing.

-Individual pricing for a flower arrangement is great, but understanding the location where you are getting married, the time frame they are working with (some venues have back-to-back weddings), how many people will be needed to set up and tear down.
+Individual pricing for a flower arrangement is great, but understanding the location where you are getting married, the time frame they are working with (some venues have back-to-back weddings), and how many people will be needed to set up and tear down.

 All these fees are usually specific to your wedding, and professional wedding creative florists are the only ones that can provide this type of detailed breakdown for you.

 This usually is dependent on your venue.

 Most venues have now incorporated their own in-house lighting system in where they also have their in-house technician.

 If you have saved some money on the florist and cake designer already, this might be a good investment for you.

 Lighting definitely sets the mood.
 The last thing you want your guests to feel is having dinner inside the library with bright lights!

 Setting these lights is usually an extra cost, but we would say is definitely worth the investment.

 7. Stationery Designer

-The answer to this is on how much detail and the specialization you will need.
+The answer to this is how much detail and specialization you will need.